-When it comes to reducing the risk of fraud and misuse of taxpayer funds, grant managers should watch out for the great “blame game” hoax that often accompanies the misappropriation of funds.
+When it comes to reducing the risk of fraud and misuse of taxpayer funds, grant managers should watch out for the great “blame game” hoax that often accompanies the misappropriation of funds and concealing grant fraud.

 Committing fraud is a deliberate action; efforts to conceal that fraud are also just as deliberate.

-However, we need to also be on-guard for warning signs of the other two elements of rationalization and motivation.
+However, we need to also be on-guard for warning signs of the other two elements of the fraud triangle:

-You can even be drawn into the “blame game” for not “trusting” or not being a “team player.”
+You can even be drawn into the “blame game” with accusations that you are not “trusting” or not being a “team player.”